 What else can you do when you visit the Tower of London

-Give your visit plenty of time to enjoy what’s on offer at the tower.
+Give yourself plenty of time to enjoy what’s on offer at the tower.
 Its name is quite misleading because it’s made up of several buildings, spanning a whopping 18 acres of land.
 Once you’ve covered that, you can take a guided tour, exploring the Jewish history of London.
 It begins at the tower and ends with St. Paul’s Cathedral, incorporating a trip to the oldest synagogue in the city.